 Cyber Monday is here!
 The best deals are not always on Amazon.
 The prices shown above are the best available right now, though you may need to buy quickly as some deals will sell out.

 Gaming is a popular reason to buy and use tablets, so it should come as no surprise that Archos has released an updated version of the GamePad.
 We've been playing with one in our office for some time now, here's our Archos GamePad 2 review.
 See What's the best tablet in the UK?

 The pricing of the Archos GamePad 2 is interesting in that it markets itself as the perfect tablet for gaming, yet it comes with a £150 price tag that places it amongst budget tablets - making you immediately question the quality of the hardware onboard.
-See also: The 10 budget tablets 2013/2014.
+See also: The best budget tablets in the UK

 Archos GamePad 2 review: Design and build